Reliability Distributions of Truncated Max-log-map (MLM) Detectors Applied to ISI Channels: Key Observation and Main Result

 Thus far, we have completed the statement of our main result Theorem \ref{thm:1} and the two main Corollaries 1 and 2.
 We have given Procedures \ref{proce:pdfXmY}-\ref{proce:FT} (also see Appendix \ref{app:spec}), used to efficiently evaluate the given closed-form expressions.
-The rest of this paper is organized as follows.
-In the following Section \ref{sect:dens}, we shall prove the correctness of both Theorem \ref{thm:1}, and also Procedure \ref{proce:FT}.
-A simple upper bound on the rank of $\Kv(\Atk)$ in (\ref{eqn:nu}) will also be given.
-In Section \ref{sect:egs}, numerical computations will be presented for various commonly-cited ISI channels in magnetic recording literature~\cite{PR}.
-The computations are performed for various scenarios, so that we may demonstrate a range of applications of our results.
-We conclude in Section \ref{sect:con}.

 {\pmb{\Gam}} [1]{\begin{bf} #1 \end{bf}}